-8.6.6 Pilots are reminded they are required to make all broadcasts necessary to avoid the risk of a collision with another aircraft as prescribed by Section 21.04 of the Part 91 MOS.
+8.6.6 Pilots are reminded they are required to make all broadcasts necessary to avoid the risk of a collision with another aircraft as prescribed by section 21.04 of the Part 91 MOS and section 16.04 of the Part 131 MOS.
 Table 10 below contains the recommended broadcasts to achieve this requirement.
 In addition to meeting this requirement, IFR pilots are reminded that they must make the standard radio reports that apply to operations in Class G airspace as shown in Table 8 above which are prescribed by Chapter 21 of the Part 91 MOS.